How to Enable Application Performance Monitoring¶

 .
 Open ddtrace.conf

-are enabled by default and no modification is required.
+are enabled by default and do not require modification.

 cd /usr/local/datakit/conf.d/ddtrace/